People in Myanmar honk horns, bang on pots to protest coup - WTMJ

 A senior politician and close confidante of Suu Kyi also urged citizens to defy the military through civil disobedience.

-Win Htein, a leader of Suu Kyi’s National League for Democracy party, spoke Tuesday from a small party office in the capital, Naypyitaw, not far from where hundreds of lawmakers elected in November national polls were detained when the military seized power Monday in a lightning takeover.
+Win Htein, a leader of Suu Kyi’s National League for Democracy party, spoke Tuesday from a small party office in the capital, Naypyitaw, not far from where hundreds of lawmakers elected in the November vote were detained when the military seized power Monday in a lightning takeover.

 “The curse of the coup is rooted in our country, and this is the reason why our country still remains poor.
 I feel sad and upset for our fellow citizens and for their future,” the former political prisoner said.